Overview of autism

-Around one in 100 people have ASC (Autistic Spectrum Condition), which is also sometimes known as Asperger Syndrome (AS).
+Around one in 100 people have autism.
 It is often found alongside SpLDs such as dyslexia, dyspraxia and ADHD.
-ASC typically involves challenges with:
+Autism typically involves challenges with:

 - social interaction and communication